-Students will learn basic radio law and operation practices of marine radios, general information about Global Marine Distress Safety System (GMDSS) as required under Standards for Training and Certification for Watchkeeping (STCW) and International Maritime Organization (IMO) guidelines.
+3 Credits Students will learn basic radio law and operation practices of marine radios, general information about Global Marine Distress Safety System (GMDSS) as required under Standards for Training and Certification for Watchkeeping (STCW) and International Maritime Organization (IMO) guidelines.
 Students will be prepared to take a Federal Communications Commission (FCC) exam on Elements 1 and 7.
-Prerequisite: Instructor approval.